LiuElvin/class_high_dim/README.md

 - The annotation file is merely an annotation of a pre-existing package by Eun-Kyung Lee.
 The link to her code is provided [here](https://github.com/EK-Lee/classPP/blob/master/R/PPindex.R).

-- Zhaoxing Wu, my supervisor, provided the cirriculum.
+- Zhaoxing Wu, my supervisor, provided the cirriculum and a lot of guidance for the direction of my project.

 # Learning Outcomes

 - Learnt theoretics behind classical supervised classification techniques.

+- Learnt the curse of dimensionality of how it ruins traditional machine learning models.

-- Penalized Discriminant Analysis as an extension of Linear Discriminant Analysis
+- Learnt the concept of Penalized Discriminant Analysis as an extension of Linear Discriminant Analysis.